Databases for current news sources

 If your Department uses a different referencing style, check the course resource help pages for advice from your Academic Liaison Librarian.

-If you are undertaking historical research using newspapers, you may need to visit specialist libraries:
+If you are undertaking in-depth research using newspapers, for example a discourse or content analysis, you may need to visit other libraries.

-- The British Library holds an extensive collection of UK and Irish Newspapers at the St Pancras reading rooms.
-You will need to register for a reader pass to visit the collection, but some items are available online via the Newspaper Collections web site.
+The British Library holds an extensive collection of UK and Irish Newspapers at the St Pancras reading rooms with some resources available to readers online.